brevia-ai/brevia-app/doc/tests.md

 - Update question
 - Remove question

+## Links

+- List links
+- Create link
+- Remove link

 ## Features

 - Create feature [still not available]
 - Access feature of type "Analysis" and interact with it
   - Upload and analyze file PDF
   - Upload and analyze file TXT
   - Upload and analyze file ZIP
 - Access feature of type "Summary" and interact with it
   - Upload and analyze file: text summary
   - Upload and analyze file: bullet list summary
   - Upload and analyze file: categorize content
 - Access feature of type "Transcription" and interact with it (upload and transcribe file)
   - Upload and transcribe file: mp3, mp4, mpeg, mpga, m4a, wav, and webm